Pickleball Gear

 Overall verdict and ratings

-After thoroughly testing the product and considering the performance scores above, we rate the gear using a 5-star rating system.
+After thoroughly testing the product and considering the performance scores above, we rate the gear using a five-star rating system.

 You’ll find the star rating at the top of each buyer’s guide deep dive and full product review.